YaquanChang/yaquanchang.github.io/Research.md

 **Yaquan Chang**, Charles P.-A. Bourque.2019.
 Relating modelled habitat suitability for Abies Balsamea to on the ground species structural characteristics in naturally growing forests, 2019 _Ecological Indicators_ 10.1016/j.ecolind.2019.105981 [(PDF)](https://yaquanchang.github.io/MS.pdf)

 **Yaquan Chang**.
 Comparing Balsam Fir Potential Species Distribution in two Distinct Areas of New Brunswick, Canada, 2018, _Bachelor thesis_ [(PDF)](https://yaquanchang.github.io/Thesis_Yaquan.pdf)

-### An Upgraded Action Plan for invasive species
-During my master‘s Rural Landscape course, my group and I created an Upgraded Action Plan for the invasive species Giant Hogweed in Vordingborg Municipality.
-We used species distribution models to simulate where is suitable for Giant Hogweed to grow then did fieldwork to validate the model.
-Finally, we made a practical action plan to eradicate them.

-#### Output
-**Yaquan Chang**, Alfred Figueras Anton, Oriol García Antúnez, Andreas Davidsen, Jens Lindgaard.
-2019.
-How to upgrade current management plans for the invasive species Giant Hogweed in Denmark – a case study from Vordingborg municipality, Zealand.
-The Euroleague for Life Sciences (ELLS) Scientific Student Conference.
-Uppsala, Sweden [(Poster presentation)](https://yaquanchang.github.io/poster.pdf) and paper (In prep)

 ### Remote Sensing including Light Detection and Ranging (LiDAR) and Unmanned Aerial Vehicle (UAV)